openvinotoolkit/datumaro/docs/source/docs/get-started/quick-start-guide/usage.rst

 Enter the location where the desired dataset is located in the *Select a path to import data* field below, and then select the dataset from among the options available.
 Select the desired dataset from among those available in the *Select a file*.
-Whether your dataset is in a zip file or a regular folder, both are importable.
+Only a regular folder is importable.

 .. image:: ../../../../images/gui/single_info.png